SoftInstigate/restheart-examples/user-signup/README.md

 This example implements a user signup process.

 To create an user, an unauthenticated client executes a POST request to `/users`; this creates a new user document.

 When the new document gets created:

-- the request interceptor `verificationCodeGenerator` adds the verification code to the user document and sets `roles: ["UNVERIFIED"]` (the ACL defines no permissions for the role `UNVERIFIED`)
+- the request interceptor `verificationCodeGenerator` adds the verification code to the user document and sets `roles: ["UNVERIFIED"]` (the ACL defines no permissions for this role)
-- the async response interceptor `emailVerificationSender` sends the verification email to the user with the verification code
+- the async response interceptor `emailVerificationSender` sends the verification email with the link to the `userVerifier` service with the verification code passed via a query parameter
-- the service `userVerifier` allows to unlock (ie. set the roles=["USER"]) the user checking the verification code
+- the service `userVerifier` checks the verification code and unlocks (ie. set the roles=["USER"]) the user

 ## How to build and run